Friday, June 28, 2019

 The heart is the true kabba:)

 I remember having a conversation with Usha tai around ego and relationships.
-To expand on the idea she shared about one of the practices that they follow in the ashram, Sarvanumati i.e consent of all.
-This meant from the smallest to bigger decisions all were made only after each and everyone in the ashram comes to the consensus.
-There are thirty of them living in the ashram for many years practicing the same principle.
+To expand on the idea she shared about one of the practices they follow in the ashram, Sarvanumati, i.e., consent of all.
+This meant that, from the smallest to the biggest decisions, all were made only after each and every one in the ashram had reached consensus.
+There are thirty of them living in the ashram for many years, practicing the same principle.

-She explained further with an example saying, “If I want to conduct a workshop at the ashram, the proposal will be put across everyone in a meeting.
-If everyone agrees to it, I will go ahead.
-But if there is even one person who is not willing to have that workshop, the event will be kept on standby.
-Unlike the majority where 51% wins against 49% which happens in a democracy.
+She explained further with an example, saying, "If I want to conduct a workshop at the ashram, the proposal will be put across to everyone in a meeting.
+If everyone agrees, I will go ahead.
+But if even one person is unwilling to attend that workshop, the event will remain on standby.
+Unlike the majority, where 51% wins against 49%, which happens in a democracy.
 49% is equivalent to zero.
-But in the case of Sarvanumati even if 99% of people agree to one thing, 1% view is equally taken into consideration because each one matters."
+But in the case of Sarvanumati, even if 99% of people agree on one thing, the 1% view is equally taken into consideration because "h one matters."

-We asked her how do you feel when your project or something that you really want to do is kept on standby or is told no?
+We asked her, "How do you feel when your project or something that you really want to do is put on standby or told no?"

-She very gracefully answered asking us, “what matters more “my project” or my love for the other person who is saying a no?
-Yes, to some extent my ego will feel bad because there is an “I” associated with “my project” but if I am able to extend my boundaries of love for the other person the “I” really doesn’t matter.”
+She very gracefully answered, asking us, "What matters more to my project or my love for the other person who is saying no?
+Yes, to some extent my ego will feel bad becau "e "there is an "I" a "sociated w "th "my project" but if I can extend my boundaries of love for the ot" e" person doesn't really "oesn't matter."

 Here is a small note by Vinoba ji that I found on ways and means to bring consensus and the difference between Sarvanumati and Sarva sammati.

-On that note, SheelaTai in a different conversation said something equally powerful.
-She said no matters what happens but don’t break someone's heart.
-It is a very sacred place and it reminded me of a poem by Rumi which says:
+On that note, SheelaTai, in a different conversation, said something equally powerful.
+She said, "No matter what, it doesn't mean someone's breaking someone's heart.
+It is a very sacred place, and it reminded me of a poem by Rum, i inwhich says:

 Circle the Kaaba of the heart